 Safety aside, this also means you don’t have to throw away a half-used battery because you think it won’t last the dive – a decision we are often forced to make with single battery computers (which is not very environment-friendly either).

-The TDC-3 prefers to run on two Saft 3.6v lithium batteries (they last about 6 months each), but in a pinch you can dive it on alkaline AAs.
+The TDC-3 prefers to run on two Saft 3.6v lithium batteries (they last about 6 months each if you dive every weekend), but in a pinch you can use alkaline AAs.
 These will not last as long but I have tested them on several dives and everything works fine.
 And finally, catering to a worst-case scenario, the TDC-3 will let you dive with just one battery if you have no other choice.

 A cool feature which I really like is the built-in battery test where the TDC-3 puts each battery under actual load to generate a real-time voltage curve.